Compound Action Reference

 RENDER():

-In this example, we check if the record_id from mapped_value matches the requestor_record_id from data.requestor_info.
+In this example, we check if the record_id from data.user matches the record_id from requestor.
 If they match, no steps are executed (steps: [] signifies an empty action).
 However, if the condition is not met (meaning the record_id does not match), the compound action defaults to sending a plaintext chat notification using the send_plaintext_chat_notification native action.
 The message dynamically includes names and group information, informing the user that they have been added to a mailing list and providing a ticket ID for reference.
 This example demonstrates how switch can be used for conditional logic and actions within a compound action.

 Example Usage 2: